XingSc29/NS-Toolbox/README.md

 |                          |              |              |                   | Evil Twin Attack (Fake access point & Captive portal) |
 ## PyQt Error Messages
 You might find some error messages in your terminal while performing actions on the GUI.
-Those are some known bug of Qt, you do not need to worry about them if the program works fine.
+Those are some known bugs of Qt, you do not need to worry about them if the program works fine.